-2.4 Law Concerning the Rational Use of Energy
+2.3 Law Concerning the Rational Use of Energy

 The Law Concerning the Rational Use of Energy (Energy Conservation Law) was enforced on 1 Oct.
 1979, and revised six times until now.
-The latest revision was promulgated on 30 May 2008 and enforced partly on 1 April 2009 and wholly on 1 April 2010.
+The latest revision was promulgated on 30 May 2008 and enforced partly on 1 April 2009, 1 April 2010 and 2013.
 The latest structure of the law is as below.
-(For the chronicles of revisions of the Energy Conservation Law, refer to Page 18.)
+(For the chronicles of revisions of the Energy Conservation Law, refer to Page 26.)